Landlord Decision Guide · Updated 2026

 Accepting an Applicant

-When an applicant meets your written criteria, move to acceptance.
-Do it properly:
+When an applicant meets your written criteria, move to acceptance – and do it properly:

-- State the lease terms clearly — rent, deposit, lease length, move-in date, what’s included
+• State the lease terms clearly – rent, deposit, lease length, move-in date, what is included.

-- Specify what’s needed to secure the unit — signed lease, deposit, first month’s rent, timeline
+• Specify what is needed to secure the unit – signed lease, deposit, first month’s rent, and the timeline.

 Keep a copy of the acceptance communication in the applicant file alongside everything else.